tbenavi1/Kraken-SBT/README.md

 ```bash
 python Kraken-SBT buildtree 0
 ```
-To build the tree on a subset, the first argument of buildtree should be the number of taxonids desired.
+To build the tree on a subset, the first argument of buildtree should be the desired number of taxonids.
 For instance:
 ```bash
 python Kraken-SBT buildtree 10
 ```